 - Achieve effects not feasible with other technologies

-Using in-mould labelling to improve your packaging…and your product
+Using in-mould labelling to improve your packaging and your product

 In-mould labelling can give your products a high-quality, elegant finish.
 With Rosti, you can use a wide range of materials, lacquers and inks to get precisely the right design for your market.
 IML is robust too.
 Because there are no paper labels involved, your product will be less likely to be damaged in transit and will withstand a greater range of temperatures and humidity.
+It is ideal for the frozen and refrigerated food market.

 In the food and pharmacological industries, IML opens up possibilities for changing the materials in your packaging.
 Our IML technology lets us, for example, create barrier packaging with different levels of permeability, making it suitable for hygroscopic or UV-sensitive products.
 This gives you the option of replacing heavier materials – such as glass and tin – with injection moulded plastics, reducing the financial and environmental costs of transport.